-Lightroom is probably the easiest way to post-process your images.
+Lightroom is one of the easiest ways to post-process your images.
 It has everything you might need, it is fast and can house many presets to do the work for you.

-It also acts as a library for all of the photographs you take, which can be accessed with the click of a button.
+It also acts as a library for all the photographs you take, accessible at the click of a button.

-Presets are a great addition to any photographic workflow, not just street photography.
-These presets manipulate your images quickly and efficiently.
+Presets are a great addition to any photographic workflow, not only street photography.
+These preset manipulate your images in a quick and efficient way.

 This article gives shows you ten free presets and lets you know what the changes are to your images.
 You are in control, every step of the way.

 You might be photographing the street.
 Then turn your camera to point it at a building that seems interesting.
 As soon as you do, a security guard comes to tell you that you need to have permission.

 Photographers in the past have seen harassment and police searches.
 This could be down to them photographing things others tell them they shouldn’t.

 This is where knowing your rights really help you as a photographer.
 These laws are to help you be creative and as free as possible, but you need to know them.